Shedden massacre: Legacy

 Referring to the massacre, Yves Lavigne, an expert on outlaw bikers in Canada, told The London Free Press in 2016 that: "Bikers are not the smartest people.
 Or wannabes...It's like the NHL.
 They expanded too fast and too much.
 Now they're just recruiting anyone.
 How can they call themselves a "motorcycle club" when some recruits don't even know how to ride a motorbike?
 You don't romanticize these people ...
 These guys [the killers and the victims] were all rejects from other gangs.
 These guys were the class dummies.
 So the lesson in Shedden is: Don't try to be something you're not".
-Lavigne concluded that the Shedden massacre were amateurish killings of men of low intelligence perpetrated by men of low intelligence.
+Lavigne concluded that the Shedden massacre was amateurish killings of men of low intelligence perpetrated by men of low intelligence.
 The former Bandido Edward Winterhalder told Edwards in 2016: "It's meth logic.
 That's all that was.
 It was logical in (Kellestine's) mind because he was whacked out on methamphetamine."
 As the result of the massacre with the Toronto chapter of the Bandidos all killed and the Winnipeg chapter all imprisoned was the end of the Bandidos in Canada, leaving the Hell's Angels as the dominant outlaw biker gang in Canada.
 Edwards stated: "In Ontario, you had the Hells Angels and the people the Hells Angels let exist.
 They either worked with you or they didn't care about you".